Are you an advisor? Go to Unbiased Pro

 This process involves two critical steps:

-Identify and evaluate assets: The spouses will distinguish between marital and personal property and then assess the value of all marital assets and debts, including real estate, vehicles, bank and retirement accounts, and even credit card debts.
+• Identify and evaluate assets: The spouses will distinguish between marital and personal property and then assess the value of all marital assets and debts, including real estate, vehicles, bank and retirement accounts, investments, personal property, and debt.

 How does alimony work in Vermont?

-When considering whether to award alimony and how much to pay, the court considers the length of the marriage, both spouses' health and financial status, their earning capacities, and their contributions to the marriage, including child care and education.
+When considering whether to award alimony and how much to pay, the court considers the following factors:

 What happens to children during a divorce in Vermont?

-Custody may be joint or sole, emphasizing the child's stability and wellbeing.
+Child custody: Custody may be joint or sole, emphasizing the child's stability and well-being.
 When deciding on custody arrangements, courts consider factors like the child's relationship with each parent, each parent's ability to provide, and the child’s adjustment to his or her environment.

-When determining child support, Vermont uses guidelines that factor in both parents' incomes and the needs of the child.
+Child support: When determining child support, Vermont uses guidelines that factor in both parents' incomes, the amount of time spent overnight at each house, who pays for the child’s health insurance, the cost of child care, and other factors.
 The court will aim to preserve a stable living standard for the child similar to pre-divorce circumstances.

 Both custody and support orders can be modified with significant life changes.
 Vermont enforces these orders to safeguard children's interests consistently.